 This holds true with the use of social media as well.
 While providing new avenues for recruitment, these sites also can provide new discrimination traps for unwary employers that access information about protected characteristics.

 Trends: California, Illinois, Maryland and Michigan are among the many states that have passed laws prohibiting employers from asking job applicants for their social media passwords.
 Federal legislation has been proposed to ban this practice, and other states are looking into similar measures.

 Author: David B. Weisenfeld, JD, Legal Editor

-In-depth review of the spectrum of Delaware employment law requirements HR must follow with respect to interviewing and selecting job candidates.
+In-depth review of the spectrum of Virginia employment law requirements HR must follow with respect to interviewing and selecting job candidates.